joblib/loky/README.md

   * __Deadlock free implementation__: one of the major concern in standard `multiprocessing` and `concurrent.futures` libraries is the ability of the `Pool/Executor` to handle crashes.
 This library intends to fix those possible deadlocks and send back meaningful errors.
   * __Consistent spawn behavior__: All processes are started using fork/exec on POSIX systems.
 This ensures safer interactions with third party libraries.
   * __Reusable executor__: strategy to avoid respawning a complete executor every time.
-A singleton pool can be reused (and dynamically resized if necessary) accross calls.
-The workers can be shutdown automatically after timeout idle.
+A singleton pool can be reused (and dynamically resized if necessary) across consecutive calls to limit spawning and shutdown overhead.
+The worker processes can be shutdown automatically after a configurable idling timeout to free system resources.

 ### Usage